sambgordon/fractal.js/README.md

 Branches are generated that get smaller and smaller infinitely  (i.e. 0 is an asymptote that the width of the branches will approach - leave it running for a while and see!).

 ### NOTE: Runs best in Chrome!
-#### Also: If you resize the browser, simply click "Generate!" and the new tree will be created in accordance to the new browser size.
+#### Also: If you resize the browser, simply click "Generate!" and the new tree will be created in accordance to the new browser size and position.

 (*UPDATE: I now intend on integrating a UI with the app using jQuery where the user is able to adjust certain parameters themselves.
 Stay tuned.*)